Microphone in a meeting room

 • Seating arrangement

-The seating arrangement in the district council is based on the seating arrangement in the state and federal parliaments.
+The seating arrangement in the district parliament is based on the seating arrangement in the state and federal parliaments.
 It is based on developments that can be traced back to the French Revolution.
-After the fall of Napoleon, the classic distinction between "left" and "right" was formed in the French Chamber of Deputies.
+After the fall of Napoleon, the classical distinction between "left" and "right" was formed in the French Chamber of Deputies.
 This seating arrangement gave rise to the designation of political party factions.
-In all parliamentary groups, the chairmen - and, if available, the members of the parliamentary group executive committee - sit in the front row.
-The distribution of the remaining seats is handled differently in the individual parliamentary groups - for example, according to the order of the district council members on the election proposals for the district election.
+In all parliamentary groups, the chairpersons - and, if available, the members of the parliamentary group executive - sit in the front row.
+The distribution of the remaining seats is handled differently in the individual parliamentary groups - for example, according to the order of the district councillors on the election proposals for the district election.

-The procedure for deliberations and resolutions in the district council is governed by the provisions of the Hessian County Code (HKO), the Hessian Municipal Code (HGO) and the rules of procedure for the district council.
-The chairman of the district council then opens the meeting and establishes the quorum of the district council.
-A quorum exists if more than half of the statutory number of members of the district council is present.
+The procedure for deliberations and resolutions in the District Council is governed by the provisions of the Hessische Landkreisordnung (HKO), the Hessische Gemeindeordnung (HGO) and the Rules of Procedure for the District Council.
+The chairperson of the district council then opens the meeting and establishes the quorum of the district council.
+A quorum exists if more than half of the statutory number of members of the district council are present.
 Thus, out of 71 deputies, at least 36 deputies must attend the meeting.
 If fewer deputies are present, the district parliament has no quorum.
-It cannot pass any resolutions with legal effect.
-Prior to the discussion of the first item on the agenda, the county council has the possibility to add further items to the agenda, to change the order of the items, to cancel items on the agenda and to set the speaking time for the individual items on the agenda.
-This requires a resolution of the district council.
+In this case, it cannot pass any legally effective resolutions.
+Before the first item on the agenda is discussed, the district parliament has the possibility to add further items to the agenda, to change the order of the items, to cancel items on the agenda and to set the speaking time for the individual items on the agenda.
+This requires a district council resolution.

-The Rules of Procedure contain provisions on the limitation of speaking time in the County Council.
-The aim of these regulatory provisions is to limit the duration of county council meetings.
-The Council of Elders may agree on an equal speaking time for all political groups for individual items on the agenda of the county council meeting.
-The agreement shall be announced to the county council at the beginning of the meeting by the chairman of the county council.
-The county council has the option to change the speaking time set by the council of elders by resolution.
-The county committee must be heard at any time on the subject of the negotiations.
-As a rule, it too shall not exceed the speaking time set for a parliamentary group.
-If the county committee claims a longer speaking time than that set for the individual parliamentary groups, the speaking time for the parliamentary groups shall also be extended accordingly.
+The Rules of Procedure contain provisions on the limitation of speaking time in the county council.
+The aim of these regulatory provisions is to limit the duration of district council meetings.
+The Council of Elders may set an equal speaking time for all parliamentary groups for individual items on the agenda of the district council meeting.
+The agreement is announced to the district council at the beginning of the meeting by the chairperson of the district council.
+The county council has the option of changing the speaking time set by the council of elders by resolution.
+The county committee must be heard at any time on the subject of the proceedings.
+As a rule, it too should not exceed the speaking time set for a parliamentary group.
+If the county committee requires a longer speaking time than that set for the individual parliamentary groups, the speaking time for the parliamentary groups is also extended accordingly.
 In addition, there are further special regulations for parliamentary groups.

-After the speaking time limits of the individual agenda items have been regulated, the chairman of the county council calls the individual agenda items for discussion and thus opens the debate.
-No member of the district council may speak unless the district council chairman has given him the floor.
-Depending on the nature of the agenda item, the course of deliberation may vary.
+After the speaking time limits of the individual agenda items have been settled, the chairperson of the district council calls the individual agenda items for discussion and thus opens the debate.
+No member of the district council may speak unless the chairman of the district council has given him the floor.
+Depending on the type of agenda item, the deliberation procedure may vary.
 Motions are first justified by the proposer.
 The debate on the respective motion then follows.
-In the case of major questions, after the item on the agenda has been called, the requesting parliamentary group is given the floor to explain its reasons.
+In the case of major questions, after the item on the agenda has been called, the political group requesting the floor is given the floor to explain its reasons.
 If necessary, further requests to speak follow.
-Proposals of the county committee are justified by the chairman of the county committee or the responsible department head - unless this has already been done sufficiently in written form.
+Submissions of the district committee are justified by the chairperson of the district committee or the responsible department head - unless this has already been done sufficiently in written form.
 If district council committees have discussed a district committee bill, the opinion of the district committee is followed by the committee reports.
-The committee chairmen are the rapporteurs.
+The rapporteurs are the committee chairpersons.

-As a rule, the district council adopts its resolutions by a simple majority of votes.
+As a rule, the district council passes its resolutions by a simple majority of votes.
 Only in special cases is a majority or a 2/3 majority of the legal number of votes required.
-Resolutions may be based on motions, proposed resolutions of the district committee or the district council committees, amendments and points of order.
-Voting shall not take place until the deliberations have been concluded.
-Voting shall be by show of hands.
-The chairman of the county council shall determine the result of the vote.
-A roll-call vote shall take place at the request of a parliamentary group or at the request of at least 20 members of the district council.
-Then each member of the district council shall be asked by the chairman of the district council whether he agrees with the respective resolution proposal, rejects it or abstains from voting.
-The minutes of the meeting shall then record how each deputy voted.
+Motions, proposed resolutions by the district committee or the district council committees, amendments and points of order may form the basis for resolutions.
+Voting shall take place only after the deliberations have been concluded.
+The vote is taken by show of hands.
+The chairman of the county council determines the result of the vote.
+A roll-call vote takes place at the request of a parliamentary group or at the request of at least 20 members of the district council.
+Each member of the district council shall then be asked by the chairman of the district council whether he or she agrees with the respective proposal for a resolution, rejects it or abstains from voting.
+The minutes of the meeting must then record how each deputy voted.

 The district council is elected by the residents of the Waldeck-Frankenberg district who are entitled to vote.Every German who has reached the age of 18 on election day and has lived in the district area for at least three months is entitled to vote.
-One speaks here of the active right to vote.
-Since 2001, the district council has been elected for a period of 5 years (election period), with the election period beginning on April 1.
+This is referred to as the active right to vote.
+Since 2001, the district council has been elected for a period of 5 years (election period), with the election period beginning on 1 April.
 Previously, the electoral period lasted 4 years.
-The number of deputies varies in the individual Hessian counties, as it is based on the number of county residents.
+The number of MPs varies in the individual districts of Hesse, as it is based on the number of district inhabitants.
 In the district of Waldeck-Frankenberg, 71 deputies are to be elected.
-Eligible to be elected as members of the district council are those eligible to vote who have reached the age of 18 on election day and have been resident in the district for at least six months.
-This is the passive right to vote.
+Those eligible to vote who have reached the age of 18 on election day and have been resident in the district for at least six months are eligible to be elected as district councillors.
+This is the right to stand for election.

-Since the local elections in 2001, voters have been able to cast as many votes as there are seats to be allocated; in doing so, they can give each candidate up to three votes (cumulative voting) and thus influence the order of the candidates on their preferred election proposal.
-In addition, they no longer have to choose a particular party or electoral group in the election, but can cast their votes for candidates from different election proposals (panache).
-However, as before, they can of course also vote for a list as a whole and in an unchanged order if they like it as presented.
+Since the local elections in 2001, voters have been able to cast as many votes as there are seats to be allocated; in doing so, they can give each candidate up to three votes (cumulating) and thus influence the order of the candidates on their favoured election proposal.
+In addition, they no longer have to decide in favour of a certain party or electoral group, but can give their votes to candidates from different election proposals (panache).
+But of course they can also vote for a list as a whole and in an unchanged order, if they like it as it is presented.

-After the election has been held, the 71 seats for members of parliament must be distributed among the parties and electoral groups that took part in the election.
-Under the new municipal election law, proportional representation will continue to apply.
+After the election has been held, the 71 seats for representatives must be distributed among the parties and electoral groups that participated in the election.
+Under the new municipal election law, proportional representation continues to apply.
 This means that the number of seats allocated to the individual election proposals is determined by the ratio of votes cast for the individual parties and electoral groups.
 When it comes to casting votes, the focus is now on personal votes.
-With the possibility of casting personal votes, voters gain a direct influence on which candidates of an election proposal receive seats: The decisive factor is the number of votes they receive from the electorate - not the list position determined by the party.
-There is no longer a 5% threshold.
+With the possibility of casting personal votes, voters gain a direct influence on which candidates of an election proposal receive seats: The number of votes they receive from the electorate is decisive - not the list position determined by the party.
+There is no longer a 5% barring clause.

-The duties of the chairman of the district council are derived from the provisions of municipal law, above all from the Hessian District Code (HKO).
-According to these, he must set the agenda, the meeting time and place for the plenary sessions in close consultation with the county committee and the council of elders and invite the members of the county council to the meetings, observing the statutory time limits and formal requirements.
+The tasks of the chairman of the district council result from the provisions of municipal law, above all from the Hessian District Code (HKO).
+Accordingly, he has to set the agenda, the meeting time and place for the plenary sessions in close consultation with the district committee and the council of elders, and he invites the district council members to the meetings, observing the statutory time limits and formal requirements.

 Fractions